 The great day has come.
-You are now the proud owner of a motorhome and you’re ready to go on your first trip!
+As the proud new owner of a motorhome, you’re ready to embark on your very first trip!

-- inspected the motorhome from the outside to be sure that everything appears to be where it should;
+- walked around your motorhome and inspect it from the outside to be sure that everything appears to be where it should;

 - made sure that all the mechanics and internal fittings are working correctly;

 - disconnected all gas supplies (disconnection is not always quite as straightforward as it seems, so you might need to follow the manufacturer’s specific advice on that one);

 - checked that all your electrics – the vehicle’s external system for signalling and lights and internal illumination) – are OK;

-- remembered to confirm where you stand in relation to any need for a TV licence – broadly speaking, if your normal place of residence will be empty while you’re away or nobody will be using the TV there, your own motorhome TV should be OK in licence terms.
-However, if you’ve say left the kids behind at home and they’ll be using your normal set, you may need a separate licence for your motorhome’s set;
+- remembered to confirm where you stand in relation to any need for a TV licence – broadly speaking, if your normal place of residence will be empty while you’re away or nobody will be using the TV there, your motorhome TV should continue to be covered.
+But if someone else back home will be using the TV there (your grown-up kids might have stayed behind, for example), you may need a separate licence for your motorhome’s appliance;

 - packed a good toolkit;

-- included some emergency lighting and good torches;
+- included some emergency lighting and reliable, fully-charged torches;

 - made certain that you have a good first-aid kit available that is within its “use by” dates;

-- taken some sort of sensible heating with you or verified that anything built-in will be adequate?
-Sadly, in the UK, that might even be important even at the height of a British summer, so it’s certainly worth checking;
+- taken some sort of sensible heating with you or verified that anything built-in will be adequate – as any native will know only too well, that might be important even at the height of a British summer, so it’s certainly worth checking;

-- made sure all your appropriate reservoirs are fully loaded;
+- made sure the appropriate water reservoirs have been filled;

 - included all your electrical and plumbing connectors;

-- double-checked your site and site reservations?
-That’s doubly important if your first trip happens to coincide with a bank holiday or any school holiday periods, and especially at a time when staycations have become so popular within the motorhome community;
+- double-checked the location of your site and the reservations you have made there – this is doubly important if your first trip happens to coincide with a bank holiday or any school holiday periods, and especially at a time when staycations have become so popular within the motorhome community;

-- got maps to hand?
-SatNat or not, having a big-picture old-fashioned map open with the passenger is sometimes invaluable when the SatNav just doesn’t seem to be making sense or you need a quick decision;
+- got maps to hand – even with a satnav on board, having a big-picture old-fashioned map, opened in your passenger’s lap, is sometimes invaluable when the electronic device just doesn’t seem to be making sense or you need a quick decision;

-- practised with your vehicle beforehand?
-If you’re “green” with it or with motorhomes in general, learning for the first time as you set off on trip number one might not be the best idea, so instead, take your new motorhome somewhere quiet and safe, like a supermarket car park when its closed, and practice your basics like reversing and parking before you load up and set off;
+- practised with your vehicle beforehand – if you’re still a novice, or with motorhomes in general, learning for the first time as you set off on trip number one might not be the best idea, so instead, take your new motorhome somewhere quiet and safe, like a supermarket car park when it’s closed, and practice your basics like reversing and parking before you load up and set off;

-- brushed up on the best practice rules of the road for motorhomes?
-Things like trying to overtake lorries and getting stuck in the outside lane because your motorhome “can’t quite make it”, might quickly lead to difficulties and dangers.
+- brushed up on the best practice rules of the road for motorhomes – manoeuvres such as attempting to overtake lorries and getting stuck in the outside lane because your motorhome can’t quite make it can quickly lead to difficulties and dangers.
 You can also invest in a motorhome manoeuvring course to build your confidence.